From only £199 with results in 7 working days

 Early gender tests are extremely sensitive.
 During sample analysis, the scientists look for the presence of X and Y chromosomes to determine if you are having a boy or a girl.

 To avoid the risk of contaminated samples we do not offer a home “blood-prick” test – the sensitive nature of this test means that male DNA from a partner or family member in the vicinity during sample collection could lead to a false result.

 We will only accept blood samples that have been collected by a nurse or medical professional.
 If your GP surgery or medical centre will not take your sample, or you prefer more discretion, we can arrange for a private nurse to visit and collect the sample in the privacy of your own home at additional cost.
+The fee for this service starts at £96 and varies depending on the collection address.
 We do not offer a sample collection service at our offices.